 Technical Communicators of Florida and Beyond,

 On this, my three-year anniversary as your Memo to Members editor, I would like to you all to know that it has been an honor to serve in this role.
 I mentioned back in December’s edition that I have decided to pass on this honor to a worthy successor so that I may explore other roles within the chapter.
-My successor and I have already initiated the knowledge transfer process, which will continue through the May 20-23 STC Technical Communication Summit in Orlando before I hand over the reins once and for all.
+My successor and I have already initiated the knowledge transfer process, which will continue up to just before the May 20-23 STC Technical Communication Summit in Orlando.
+I will then hand over the reins once and for all.
 In fact, this edition of MtM was co-edited by my Newsletter Apprentice—a title that will soon be outdated, as she is rapidly mastering the craft.

 So, without any further delay, I am pleased to introduce your new Memo to Members editor for mid-2018 and on.
 Please give it up for…

 Emily, a recent University of Central Florida (UCF) graduate, has been very active in bridging the gap between our STC chapter and the Future Technical Communicators (FTC) club of UCF.
 In fact, she served as student co-manager (with STC Fellow Dan Voss) in coordinating our internationally recognized student mentoring program—which partners established technical writers with FTC students—through the 2016–2017 academic year and the first semester of the 2017–2018 year before transitioning that position to Misty Arner to take on her Newsletter Apprenticeship.

 With her uproarious wit and proven dedication, I have no doubt that Emily will soon do great things as Communications Manager and Newsletter Editor for our chapter.

 Holy segues, dear communicators!
 Speaking of FTC and UCF…

 It’s time for our annual FTC/STC joint meeting at UCF!